rachelraygunz/ProjectEuler/README.md

 # ProjectEuler

-These are simple js solutions to the problems on <a href="www.projecteuler.net">Project Euler</a>.
+These are simple js solutions to the problems on [Project Euler](https://projecteuler.net/).